KhaylaKieft/LU_BAP_CIR/README.md

 # Welcome
 Welcome to my BAP github repository.
-Here you can find all the datasets and codes I used to create my final project
+Here you can find all the datasets and codes I used to create my final project.

 ## Access to my data
 Due to GIT not allowing files larger than 25MB to be uploaded on my page, I decided to upload them all onto google drive.